Last Updated on August 25, 2023 by Soumya

 Murals of UNAM

 Another great addition to the third day of your Mexico City travel itinerary is the mural-covered wall of UNAM Central Library.
-I know art lovers are going to love this.
-So, I could not help recommending it here.

-The National Autonomous University of Mexico (UNAM) is located just minutes away from Coyoacán.
-And the façade of the Central Library features one of the greatest murals in the world.
-It is called the Historical Representation of Culture.
+The façade of the Central Library features one of the greatest murals in the world.
+It is called the Historical Representation of Mexican Culture.
 Painted by Mexican artist, Juan O’Gorman, the mural shows various epochs of Mexican history.

 If you are looking for a tour that covers Xochimilco, Coyoacán, and UNAM, try this one.
-With knowledgeable tour guides and rave reviews, this private tour is absolutely worth it.
+With knowledgeable tour guides and rave reviews, this private tour is worth it.

-Best Xochimilco and Coyoacán tours
+Best Xochimilco and Coyoacan tours

 If you wish to avoid the hassles of public transport and taxis, book one of these popular guided tours and you will be all set for the day.